-At December 31, 2022, Starlight Private Infrastructure Pool was invested in four private investments with exposure to solar power, data centers, wireless networks/broadband, transportation, U.S. cell towers, U.S. single family housing and had exposure to a global portfolio of infrastructure securities.
-The Starlight Private Infrastructure Pool performance returns for Q4 2022 and 2022 were -1.4% and 21.9%, respectively.
-Performance was primarily driven by the private investment portfolio.
+At December 31, 2023, Starlight Private Infrastructure Pool was invested in five private investments with exposure to solar power, data centres, wireless networks/broadband, transportation, U.S. cell towers, U.S. single-family housing and had exposure to a global portfolio of infrastructure securities.
+The Starlight Private Infrastructure Pool performance returns for Q4 2023 and 2023 was -1.9% and -2.0%, respectively.
+Performance was primarily driven by weakening of the U.S. dollar which was partially offset by positive returns of its private investments.

-Management's Discussion and Analysis of Operations and Financial Condition For the year ended December 31, 2022
+Management's Discussion and Analysis of Operations and Financial Condition For the year ended December 31, 2023

-Q4 2022 HIGHLIGHTS
+Q4 2023 HIGHLIGHTS